ZGwtao/sel4test-vbtalloc-unitest/README.md

 # CapBuddy unitests executing framework based on sel4test
 The aim of this project is to provide a executing framework for all testing programs that employ CapBuddy, and are implemented with seL4 LibOS.
-We refer to the build method of apps in sel4test and use the utils in seL4_Libs to set up the overall working framework for this project.
+We refer to the build method of **apps** in [sel4test](https://github.com/seL4/sel4test) and use the utils in CapBuddy related [seL4_Libs](https://github.com/ZGwtao/seL4_libs-vbtalloc-extension) to set up the overall working framework for this project.

 *System requirements:*
 **This project will use utils from seL4_Libs, thus, following requirements should be meet.**